VincentMomot/Vincent-D-Momot-s-Portfolio/README.md

 What I learned from the creation of this site:
-*calling elements in the CSS document to target what I need changed *media queries' notation and functionality
++calling elements in the CSS document to target what I need changed +media queries' notation and functionality
-*embeding links into images
++embeding links into images
-*adding iframe elements to play Scratch games
++adding iframe elements to play Scratch games
-*better understanding of "border-box" and the box-model
++better understanding of "border-box" and the box-model

 Link to the site: